Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the US Army European and Africa Command, the Eagle Partner exercise has kicked off with about 85 US soldiers training about 175 Armenian soldiers until September 20.

-Armenia fights with America in a swimming pool with a ladder to increase height 1
+Armenia fights with America in the swimming pool of the rising tide 1

-Soldiers walk in a trench at a border checkpoint between Armenia and Azerbaijan near the village of Sotk, Armenia, June 18, 2021.
+Soldiers walk in a trench at the border checkpoint between Armenia and Azerbaijan near the village of Sotk, Armenia, June 18, 2021.
 Photo: AFP

 The Armenian Defense Ministry said the exercise was aimed at “increasing the level of interaction” with US forces in international peacekeeping missions.